FasterVAR: Plug-and-Play Acceleration for Visual Autoregressive Models: Introduction

-We show that the proposed \textbf{StageVAR} can significantly accelerate VAR image generation, achieving a \textbf{3.4$\times$} speedup with a negligible performance drop.
+We show that the proposed \ourmethod can significantly accelerate VAR image generation, achieving a \textbf{3.4$\times$} speedup with a negligible performance drop.
 To summarize, our main contributions are: \begin{itemize}[leftmargin=*] \item \textbf{Systematic analysis of VAR inference:} We systematically study how VAR establishes semantics and structures across scales.
-We show that early steps ensure semantic and structural consistency (\textit{semantic and structure establishment stages}), while the later steps mainly refine details (\textit{fidelity refinement stage}). \item \textbf{Stage-aware acceleration:} We discover two key properties, which are semantic irrelevance and low-rank structure, in the fidelity refinement stage.
-Leveraging these two properties, we propose the \ourmethod as a plug-and-play acceleration method without any additional model retraining. \item \textbf{Extensive validation:} Experiments on the GenEval and DPG benchmarks confirm that \ourmethod accelerates high-quality image generation while preserving output fidelity and outperforming existing acceleration baselines.
-Concretely, \ourmethod achieves a speedup of up to 3.4× compared to baseline methods, with only minimal drops in performance metrics: a 0.01 reduction on GenEval and a 0.26 decrease on DPG. \end{itemize}
+We show that early steps ensure semantic and structural consistency (\textit{semantic and structure establishment stages}), while the later steps mainly refine details (\textit{fidelity refinement stage}). \item \textbf{Plug-and-Play acceleration:} We identify two key properties, which are semantic irrelevance and low-rank properties, in the fidelity refinement stage.
+Leveraging these two properties, we propose the \ourmethod as a plug-and-play acceleration method without any additional training. \item \textbf{Extensive validation:} Experiments on the GenEval and DPG benchmarks confirm that \ourmethod accelerates high-quality image generation while preserving output fidelity and outperforming existing acceleration baselines.
+Concretely, \ourmethod achieves a speedup of up to 3.4× compared to baseline methods, with only minimal performance drops: a 0.01 reduction on GenEval and a 0.26 decrease on DPG. \end{itemize}